-Bankruptcy and Your Possessions
+Bankruptcy and Your Possessions in Bellevue

 A big worry for people considering bankruptcy is what will happen to their possessions.
 Most people who file bankruptcy do not lose any property in the case.
 If they are making payments on a house or a car, they can keep that property if they can continue to make the payments.
 Property that is paid in full is usually exempt from being taken in a bankruptcy.
 The idea is to give the typical debtor a fresh start by allowing them to keep the property necessary to go forward after debt is eliminated.

 The protections for property in bankruptcy are called exemptions.
 In Washington, debtors can choose state or federal exemptions to protect property.
 However, you can not choose to protect some property with state exemptions and some with federal exemptions – you must choose either state or federal.
 State exemptions allow more protection for home equity – $125,00 – than federal.
 The federal exemptions allow a much higher “wildcard exemption” that can be applied to bank accounts or any other property – this can be as high as $11,975.
 Married couples who file can stack the exemptions on top of each other.
 The wildcard can be stacked on top of other kinds of exemptions, such as the car exemption, which is about $3500 for both state and federal.
 Retirement accounts are 100% exempt.